chkt/lola/readme.md

 ```

 To do anything useful with the framework, you will have to create an app object,
-which will do basic bootstrapping and initialization of the elementary facilities.
+which will do basic bootstrapping and initialization of its elementary facilities.

 ```php
 <?php //index.php